-Duke in Berlin Programs
+The Duke in Berlin Programs

-Students attend Duke University courses taught by German faculty and by the program’s resident director, Jochen Wohlfeil.
-Students with sufficient German may take courses in the Berlin universities.
-Qualified engineering students may take courses at the Technische Universität Berlin.
-The program helps students advance their language skills, deepens their understanding of German culture, and broadens their grasp of the social sciences, art history, and technology in a German and European context.
+Students attend Duke University courses taught by German faculty and by the Duke in Berlin resident director.
+Students with sufficient German may also take courses at Berlin universities.
+Qualified engineering students may take courses at the Technical University in Berlin.
+All programs helps students advance their language skills, deepen their understanding of German culture, and broaden their grasp of the social sciences, art history, and technology in a German and European context.

-The summer program offers all levels of German as well as an array of upper level courses in English as well as all levels of German.
+The summer program offers all levels of German as well as an array of upper level courses in English.
 Students choose from three tracks: English only, German only, or a combination (the most popular option).
 Students with no prior German are welcome, either as beginners in German language or within the English only track.